toby1984/maven-dependency-age-enforcer/README.md

 You will need JDK 17 or later as well as Maven 3.5.2 or later.
 You'll need to set your MAVEN_OPTS to include "---add-opens java.base/java.lang=ALL-UNNAMED" because otherwise some of the more ancient Maven plugins in this pom.xml will crash

-## Servlet setup (optional).
+## Servlet setup (optional)

 ### If you don't want to use the servlet, just omit the `<apiEndpoint>` tag inside the rule configuration.

-Currently there's nothing to be done except running 'mvn package' and then tossing the server/target/versiontracker.war file inside the webapps folder of your favorite application server.

-By default the servlet will store all retrieved artifact metadata as a binary file in ${user.home}/artifacts.json.binary unless you override this location by passing a '-Dversiontracker.artifact.file='&lt;path to file&gt;' option to the JVM.
+By default the servlet will store all retrieved artifact metadata as a binary file in ${user.home}/artifacts.json.binary unless you override this location by passing a '-Dversiontracker.artifact.file='&lt;path to file&gt;' option to the JVM (the Dockerfile will use the path /data/artifacts.json.binary so ).

-You can request status information by sending a HTTP GET request to the HTTP endpoint where you deployed the servlet (default is HTML output but you can append "?json" to the URL to get a JSON response).
+Note: You can request status information by sending a HTTP GET request to the HTTP endpoint where you deployed the servlet (default is HTML output but you can append "?json" to the URL to get a JSON response).

 ![screenshot](https://github.com/toby1984/maven-dependency-version-enforcer/blob/master/server_screenshot.png)

+# Using Docker

+You can create/run the servlet inside an Apache Tomcat Docker image using the docker/build_image.sh and docker/run_image.sh scripts (run_image.sh will automatically build the image if not already done).

+# Using your own application server
+Currently there's nothing to be done except running 'mvn package' and then tossing the server/target/versiontracker.war file into the webapps folder of your favorite application server.

 ## [optional] Create a XML file describing which versions to blacklist